Home/ Sessions/ Text

 Investigation

-Complete one Text Experiment Board section: a default test, a prompt variation, or an ELIZA comparison.
+Complete one Text Experiment Board section: a default test, prompt variation, ELIZA comparison, or a panel change in the Whose Preference?
+Lab.

 75–90